great-expectations/great_expectations/docs/reference/core_concepts/execution_engine.rst

 - ``resolve_metrics``: computes metric values
 - ``get_compute_domain``: gets the compute domain for a particular type of intermediate metric.

-SqlAlchemyExecutionEngine and SparkExecutionEngine provide an additional feature that allows deferred resolution of metrics, making it possible to bundle the request for several metrics into a single trip to the backend.
+SqlAlchemyExecutionEngine and SparkDFExecutionEngine provide an additional feature that allows deferred resolution of metrics, making it possible to bundle the request for several metrics into a single trip to the backend.
 Additional Execution Engines may also support this feature in the future.

 - ``resolve_metric_bundle``: computes values of a bundle of metrics; this function is used internally by resolve_metrics on execution engines that support bundled metrics